abc1199281/DSP_lab/Readme.md

 These book provide matlab code foe basic concepts.
 3. [Understanding Digital Signal Processing with MATLAB and Solutions](https://www.mathworks.com/academia/books/understanding-digital-signal-processing-with-matlab-and-solutions-poularikas.html)
 This book provide matlab code for advanced concepts.

+## Python examples

+Some of the MATLAB demonstrations have been ported to Python.
+Install the requirements from `requirements.txt` and run the scripts with Python 3.